Rice Hall 328

 After his studies in Islamic theology at Khan Seminary (Shiraz, Iran) and receiving a B.A. in Economics from National University (Tehran), Mahallati completed a B.S. in Civil Engineering from the University of Kansas and a M.S. in Political Economy from the University of Oregon.
 He served as, Chairman of Economic Department at Kerman University (1980), Director General for Economic and International Affairs, in Iran’s Ministry of Foreign Affairs (1981-1987), and Iran’s Ambassador to the United Nations (1987-1989).
 As Ambassador he was successful in bringing an end to the devastating eight-year Iran-Iraq War.

-Mahallati achieved his multidisciplinary and multicultural peace-building experience through works at the United Nations in the field of conflict resolution for a decade, teaching international relations for another decade, as well as eight years of teaching Islamic studies at Oberlin College.
+Mahallati achieved his multidisciplinary and multicultural peace-building experience through works at the United Nations in the field of conflict resolution for a decade, teaching international relations for another decade, as well as ten years of teaching Islamic studies at Oberlin College.
 His research has focused on the ethics of peacemaking in Islam in the context of comparative religions.
 This central theme appears in his published and projected scholarship and also draws from his previous and present peace activism and teaching.
 Within the religious framework of interpersonal and inter-communal peacemaking, Mahallati aims to contribute to various stages of this discipline including: Ethics of War (focuses on limiting the scale and scope of war and questioning its legitimacy); Ethics of Forgiveness (based on ethico-religious arguments that aim to end current wars and prevent future ones); and Ethics of Friendship (that aims to transform cold and negative to positive and friendly peace).
 His research looks at cultural and religious elements in Muslim life that could be utilized in the modern international relations and produce a language that can facilitate an Islamic contribution to the current strategic peacemaking efforts in international arenas.

-His monograph drawing on dissertation research Ethics of War and Peace in Iran and Shi‘i Islam serves the first goal; his current project Ethics of Apology and Forgiveness in Politics: A Christian and Muslim Perspective serves the second goal, and his edited volumes in English and Persian languages on Rethinking Friendship in Muslim Cultures and Modern World Politics, with his substantial contribution to both, serve the third.
+His monograph drawing on dissertation research Ethics of War and Peace in Iran and Shi‘i Islam (University of Toronto Press 2016) serves the first goal; his current project Ethics of Apology and Forgiveness in Politics: A Christian and Muslim Perspective serves the second goal, and his edited volumes in English and Persian languages on Rethinking Friendship in Muslim Cultures and Modern World Politics, with his substantial contribution to both, serve the third.
 This book would be the first of its kind on this topic.
 It is intended for scholars and students of Islamic studies, conflict resolution, law, history, ethics, interfaith and international relations.
 It will also be of interest to the general public and to policymakers in the Muslim and the non-Muslim cultures.

 Through inter-disciplinary teaching and writing, Mahallati brings high moral and religious values such as friendship, forgiveness, magnanimity, and sense of charity from interpersonal realms to civic, interfaith and international relations.
 Besides his scholarly interests in Religious Studies, Mahallati enjoys pursuing his interests in Islamic arts and literature, specifically Sufi poetry and sacred calligraphy.
 He has co-translated into English two published volumes on works of Sohrab Sepehri known as the contemporary pioneer Persian poet who promotes environmental consciousness.